Proton-rich production of lanthanides: the $\nu i$ process: Nucleosynthesis Conditions

 We begin by reviewing the nucleosynthesis mechanism of the $\nu i$ process and discuss the astrophysical conditions required for its operation.
 We explore the impact of variations in the outflow entropy, timescale, and neutrino physics on the $\nu i$-process yields.
 We then consider whether the $\nu i$ process could contribute to the elemental patterns of lanthanides in select metal-poor stars and to the europium abundances observed throughout galactic time.
 Finally we speculate on the possibility of observing direct $\nu i$ production through the lanthanide-influenced light curve of a potential hypernova event.

-\section{Nucleosynthesis conditions}
+\section{Nucleosynthesis Conditions}

 In \citet{Balantekin2024}, we found that a robust $\nu p$ process can shift to neutron-rich species in a high-entropy neutrino-driven wind, as first pointed out in \citet{Wanajo2011,Arcones+2012}, and that collective neutrino flavor oscillations can amplify this shift to result in a $\nu i$ process.
 Many astrophysical and microphysical uncertainties are present in this scenario, however, from the physical conditions of the neutrino-driven wind to the properties of the neutrino flux.
-Importantly, the collective flavor oscillations explored in \citet{Balantekin2024} could be suppressed by, e.g., matter-induced suppression \citep{Chakraborty:2011gd}, multi-angle effects \citep{Duan:2010bf}, or following complete flavor equilibration at small radii resulting from fast-flavor (\citet{Richers2022, Tamborra2020}, and references therein) or collisional instabilities~\citep{Johns:2021qby}---and though their interplay may bolster each other \citep{Johns:2022yqy, Froustey:2025nbi} both effects could be suppressed by matter inhomogeneities \citep{Bhattacharyya:2025gds}.
+Importantly, the collective flavor oscillations explored in \citet{Balantekin2024} could be suppressed by, e.g., matter-induced suppression \citep{Chakraborty:2011gd}, multi-angle effects \citep{Duan:2010bf}, or following complete flavor equilibration at small radii resulting from fast-flavor \citep[][and references therein]{Richers2022, Tamborra2020} or collisional instabilities~\citep{Johns:2021qby}---and though their interplay may bolster each other \citep{Johns:2022yqy, Froustey:2025nbi}, both effects could be suppressed by matter inhomogeneities \citep{Bhattacharyya:2025gds}.
 To avoid all these potential complications, here we explore the astrophysical conditions that can facilitate a $\nu i$ process in the \textit{absence} of neutrino oscillations.
-This requires neutrino luminosities somewhat in excess of those expected for a standard core-collapse supernova.
+This requires neutrino luminosities somewhat in excess of those expected for a standard core-collapse SN (CCSN).
 We consider two choices of average neutrino energies and enhanced neutrino luminosities for our $\nu i$-process analysis.
-The higher luminosities are consistent with simulations of hypernovae \citep{Nakazato+21,Fujibayashi2015} that show these events can outshine regular core-collapse supernovae in neutrinos.
+The higher luminosities are consistent with simulations of hypernovae \citep{Nakazato+21,Fujibayashi2015} showing these events can outshine regular CCSN in neutrinos by factors of up to $\sim$10.